rescript-lang/rescript-vscode/analysis/src/new-completions-todo.md

 - Figure out location for completeExpr - when do we need to check locs, and when not?
 - Pipe PPX transform, should we run it ourselves in the editor tooling?
+- Is there a practical difference btween Cexpression and Cpath?